 Use one tablespoon of butter to butter a piece of foil, that will be used as a cover while baking, and an 11″ by 7″ (2 1/2 quart) casserole.

 Melt 2 tablespoons butter in a large skillet.
 Add the celery, onions and mushrooms.
 Cover and let cook 4 minutes.
 Remove lid and add sausage.
 Sauté until sausage is cooked.
 (If you are using the Trader Joes Stuffing, add the seasoning packet at this point.)
 Add the remaining butter and let it melt.
 Mix the vegetable mixture with the stuffing mix, parsley, sage, chestnuts, salt and pepper.
 Spoon into buttered casserole.
 Poke any large cubes of bread down into the stuffing so when it’s cooked, they won’t dry out and become chewy.

 Up to this point can be done the day before and stored in the fridge.
 Bring the casserole out 30 to 40 minutes before heating to bring to room temperature.
 Add the chicken broth or turkey juices, cover with the piece of buttered foil and bake in a 350 degree oven for 40 minutes.
 Remove cover and bake 15 minutes.
 Fluff with a fork before serving.

 *The original recipe calls for hot Italian sausage meat.
 If you don’t like spicy, use mild Italian.
 My godmother uses Jimmy Dean in her stuffing, a recipe she picked up from her mother-in-law that may date back 130 years.
 Sausage is often made of scraps of meat and can have a lot of chunks of stringy fat in it so I chose to make my own sausage.
-Go with your own personal taste when it comes to sausage.
+Go with your own personal taste when it comes to the sausage in this recipe.
 And if you prefer just to taste the bread, vegetables and herbs, this stuffing is also delicious without the sausage.